MuskanShrestha58/WasteToArt/README.md

 #**Waste to Art** A project for CodeFest-Hackathon By CodeforChange made by Team BKC

-An e-commerce websapp for Scrap Selling and Buying Recycled Art made from Scrap.
+An e-commerce websapp for trade of Scrap and Recycled Art made from Scrap.